parphis/smallies/README.md

 managemacondhcp.hta - Poor but simple user interface aiming to add new MAC addresses to a DHCP server's MAC filter White List.

 remote_proc_list.hta - Simple user interface with VBScripts and batch commands to: get process list from a remote host and shut down or restart a remote machine.

+merge_pdf_gs32.bat - If you have the GhostScript software installed on your system you can use it to merge several PDF pages into a big one PDF file.